minvws/nl-kat-mula/docs/proposal.md

      to have a process that gathers all the data and persist them in the internal state of the scheduler.
 This can then be run as a sanity check, or as a part of the initial start of the scheduler.

+     TODO: other name, since it will be executed to make sure the internal state is correct.

   2. Event subscription; the scheduler will listen to add, delete, update events to update the internal state of the scheduler, as such update